Jorge Mas: Education

 Mas attended and graduated from the University of Miami, where he obtained a bachelor's degree in business administration in 1984 and a master's degree in business administration in 1985 from the University of Miami School of Business.

-Business
+Career

 Mas is the chairman of MasTec (NYSE:MTZ), a company founded by his father.
-He began his career at Church and Tower, MasTec’s predecessor, in 1984.
+He began his career at Church and Tower, MasTec's predecessor, in 1984.

 In 1990, Mas co-founded Neff Corporation (NYSE:NFF) a provider of rental construction and utility equipment.
 In 2005, it was sold for a reported $510 million.

 He is the managing partner of a private equity group with investments in the fields of aviation, banking, commercial real estate, healthcare, and fixed income trading market makers.
 He has been on over a dozen corporate boards and has lectured on topics relating to entrepreneurship, corporate strategy and how to develop and motivate leadership teams.